My recipes → Your inbox. Sign up today!

 The number one most important change anyone can make when it comes to healthy eating (in my opinion) is to focus on the quality of the food that we eat.
 This is a simple but powerful way to make to move towards your health, wellness, and weight loss goals without getting caught up in restriction and deprivation.

-When it comes to meat, grass feed beef is nutritionally superior to conventionally raised beef (plus it’s way tastier – and better for the environment!).
+When it comes to meat, grass-fed beef is nutritionally superior to conventionally raised beef (plus it’s way tastier – and better for the environment!).
 It has 6x the amount of Omega 3 fatty acids (the healthy fats), it’s lower in Omega 6 fatty acids (which are the not-so-healthy fats), and has 3-5x the amount of CLA (conjugated linoleic acid).
-It’s also rich in vitamin A & E and has plenty of antioxidants.
+It’s also rich in vitamins A & E and has plenty of antioxidants.

 The problem is that it can be tricky to find which is why I usually order my meat online (and have it delivered right to my house).
 Here are a few options if you’d like to consider that option for yourself:

 Cotton Cattle Co. – A local New Jersey farm with superior quality in both taste and texture.
-They deliver to a bunch of states on the east coast (NJ, NY, PA, CT, DE, MA, MD, VT, DC) and are my number one choice if you live locally.
+They deliver to many states on the East Coast (NJ, NY, PA, CT, DE, MA, MD, VT, DC) and are my number-one choice if you live locally.

-I recently met the farmer (Bryce – great guy!) and was able to snag a discount code for the #CDFam.
-You can save 10% off all of their products using code: C&D10 at check out.
+I recently met the farmer (Bryce – great guy!) and snagged a discount code for the #CDFam.
+You can save 10% off all their products using code C&D10 at check out.

 Butcher Box – I’ve been using Butcher Box for years.
-They deliver nationally and offer monthly subscriptions that make it super easy (and convenient) to access grass-fed meats.
-They are currently offering free ground beef (for life) to any first-time customers.
+They deliver nationally and offer monthly subscriptions that make accessing grass-fed meats super easy (and convenient).
+They currently offer free ground beef (for life) to first-time customers.

 Uncooked meatballs on a round plate waiting to be dropped into the soup